Planning a long weekend in Barcelona? Wondering what you should prioritise to make the most of your trip?

-First Stop – Mercat De La Bouquet
+First Stop – Mercat De La Boqueria

-With Knowledge of La Bouqueria dating back to 1217 its safe to say it is now a tourist attraction in its own right, however locals still flock to the market every day.
+With Knowledge of La Bouqueria dating back to 1217, it’s safe to say it’s now a tourist attraction in its own right, however locals still flock to the market every day.
 Some of the city’s finest restaurants even source their meat here.

-Second Stop – La Sagrada Famila
+Second Stop – La Sagrada Familia

 Third Stop – Razzmatazz